tommyv1987/nym/explorer/README.md

 Make sure you have built the [explorer-api](./explorer-api) and are running it as a service proxied through `nginx` or `httpd` so that both the UI and API are running on the same host.

+## Continuous Integration

+A GitHub Action `network-explorer.yml` builds this directory and deploys it to a staging server.

 ## License

 Please see https://github.com/nymtech/nym for license details for all Nym software.